spapanik/py-euler/docs/usage/structure.md

 The project can be configured using a TOML file, called `euler.toml`, inside the `.euler` directory.

+Also, json and yaml file types are allowed, and the type is chosen from the suffix of the file.

 Each language is a section `[language.<language_name>]`, with the following fields: